Luis J. Rodriguezhttps://www.barclayagency.com/speakers/luis-rodriguez

-Rodriguez is known for helping start a number of organizations—such as Chicago’s Guild Complex, one of the largest literary arts organizations in the Midwest, and Youth Struggling for Survival, a Chicago-based non-profit community group working with gang and non-gang youth.
-He is presently on the steering committee of the Poor Peoples Campaign.
+Rodriguez has helped start several organizations—such as Chicago’s Guild Complex, a literary arts organization; Youth Struggling for Survival, a Chicago-based non-profit community group working with gang and non-gang youth; and the Increase the Peace Network urban peace collaborative.

 In an interview in Rolling Stone, Bruce Springsteen said “I met a fella named Luis Rodriguez, a writer and a poet...
 These are people I've known and worked with for a long time.
 These are the people trying to fill the holes that should long ago have been filled by government.
 Those are the people who give me optimism.
 They're relentlessly hopeful, and they face it all on the front lines on a daily basis.”

-Rodriguez has been seen, heard and written about on TV, radio and print for 40 years.
+Rodriguez has been seen, heard and written about on TV, radio and print throughout his career.
 His writing has appeared in the New York Times, Chicago Tribune, Los Angeles Times, The Nation, U.S. News & World Report, The Guardian, Grand Street, American Poetry Review, Fox News Latino, Huffington Post, and elsewhere.
-He has been a script consultant for three TV shows, including on John Singleton’s FX series, Snowfall.
+He has appeared on Oprah, Good Morning America and more.

 Rodriguez conducts workshops, readings, and talks in public and private schools, universities, prisons, juvenile lock-ups, migrant camps, homeless shelters, Native American reservations, and conferences and gatherings of all sorts.
 He addresses the complex but vital issues of race, class, gender, and personal rage through dialogue, story, poetry, and art.